-The high end electronic products are extensively manufactured in different parts of world in specialized PCB manufacturers and assemblers.
+The high end electronic products are extensively manufactured in different parts of world in specialized PCB manufacturers and PCB assemblers.
 These products are high quality, high reliability and also expensive.
 This is because of the reason of using high speed and HDI (High Density Integrated) multi-layer PCBs inside these product.
 The PCBs are the core of any specialized high end commercial or military product like mother board, mobile phones, microwave telecommunication devices and other satellite control equipment or onboard electronic circuits.
 In this article we shall discuss about the “signal integrity” issues that are common to raise in high speed digital circuits PCBs and measures that a PCB designer takes by controlling the impedance of PCB to minimize signal integrity issues.

 What is Signal Integrity?